angielopes/case_clara/notebooks/README.md

 # Data Ingestion Notebook - README

-This notebook is part of a case study and demonstrates the process of ingesting data into a MySQL database using Python.
-It walks through the following steps:

-* Loading ingestion configuration from a JSON file
+This repository contains a series of notebooks for handling data operations in the "case_clara" project.
+The notebooks cover:

-* Reading multiple CSV data files into pandas DataFrames
-* Connecting to a MySQL database using SQLAlchemy
+* Data ingestion from CSV files into a MySQL database
+* Analysis of funnel metrics and conversion rates
-* Uploading data to the appropriate database tables
+* Exporting data from MySQL back to CSV format

-It was developed and executed using **Anaconda**, in a virtual environment (`.conda`) with **Python 3.11.11**.
+The notebooks were developed and executed using **Anaconda**, in a virtual environment (`.conda`) with **Python 3.11.11**.

 ---

+## Notebooks Overview

+### 1. `ingestion.ipynb`
+This notebook demonstrates the process of ingesting data into a MySQL database using Python.
+It includes:
+- Loading ingestion configuration from a JSON file
+- Reading multiple CSV data files into pandas DataFrames
+- Connecting to a MySQL database using SQLAlchemy
+- Uploading data to the appropriate database tables

+### 2. `analysis.ipynb`
+This notebook performs comprehensive analysis of funnel metrics data, including:
+- Conversion and drop-off rate calculations by device and gender
+- Time-based trend analysis (weekly and monthly)
+- Identification of top-performing segments
+- Summary statistics for key performance metrics

+### 3. `exportations.ipynb`
+This notebook handles data export operations:
+- Connecting to the MySQL database
+- Selecting specific tables for export
+- Converting database tables to pandas DataFrames
+- Exporting data to CSV files for further use

+---

 ## Prerequisites

-To execute this notebook, the following Python libraries must be installed in your environment:
+To execute these notebooks, the following Python libraries must be installed in your environment:

 ```bash
 pip install pandas python-dotenv sqlalchemy pymysql cryptography